P0w3rChi3f/DCI-2200/Mod2.md

   * `sudo snort -T -i eth1 -c /etc/nsm/so-sensor-eth1/snort.conf`
 * Use this command to monitor Snort
   * `snort -d -l /var/log/snort/ -h 10.0.0.0/24 -A console -c /etc/snort/snort.conf`

+1. Once you have navigated to where the pcap file is located in SecOnion, what is the syntax for Tcpreplaying the pcap provided at top speed?
+    * `tcpreplay -t -i ens34 <pcap>`
+    * `tcpreplay --topspeed --intf1=ens34 <pcap>`
+2. After running the pcap through Tcpreplay, how many successful packets were there?
+    * 12586
+3. Given two of the malicious domain names, what is the last domain name found in the pcap?
+    * news.hqrls.com
+4. Given one malicious IP address, what is the last malicious IP address found in the pcap?
+    * 143.89.35.7

 ## VIM Shortcuts